Canadian Snowbird Insurance Coverage

-Fortunately, you can save if you inform your auto insurance broker or insurer that your vehicle will be parked for the winter.
+Fortunately, you can save if you inform your car insurance broker or insurer that your vehicle will be parked for the winter.
 This ensures you’ll retain coverage if something happens but you won’t be paying as much as normal.

 If you plan to take your vehicle with you, you should also inform your insurer or broker.
 In fact, this is required by most insurance companies.
 Many have limits on how long you can go into the United States without paying an additional premium.
 Some insurers may not even provide coverage in the US.
 That’s why it’s important to ensure you’re covered before you go!

 Canadian Snowbirds and Travel Medical Insurance